Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: The definition of open correlators

 Note that the boundary of $\oPM_\Gamma$, which we will denote by $\partial^0\oCM_\Gamma$ in keeping with the notation $\d^0\Gamma$ of the previous paragraph, contains only strata corresponding to graphs without positive half-edges.

-Our next goal is to define what it means for vectors in the fiber of the Witten bundle to ``evaluate positively," and to specify where such positive evaluation is required.
-First, the definition of evaluation:
+We now define what it means for vectors in the fiber of the Witten bundle to ``evaluate positively," and to specify where such positive evaluation is required. \begin{definition} Let $C$ be a graded $r$-spin disk, $q\in C$ a special point, and $v\in\mathcal{W}_C$.
+The {\it evaluation} of $v$ at $q$ is $\text{ev}_q(v) := v(q) \in J_q$. \end{definition}